hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 ```

 - We will be drawing to the screen using the turtle library!
-- The math library will be used later!
+- The math library will be used for calculations!

 ## Creating Variables
 Now lets create some variables.